sunny2109/DSTNet-plus/README.md

 > [IMAG Lab](https://imag-njust.net/), Nanjing University of Science and Technology

 ---
-This repo is a official implementation of "[Learning Efficient Deep Discriminative Spatial and Temporal Networks for Video Deblurring]()".
+This repo is a official implementation of "[Learning Efficient Deep Discriminative Spatial and Temporal Networks for Video Deblurring](https://github.com/sunny2109/DSTNet-plus/blob/main/figs/DstNetPlus_Manuscript.pdf)".

 DSTNet+ is an extension of [DSTNet](https://github.com/xuboming8/DSTNet).

 ## 📜 News
 - **2025.03.25**: All pretrained models and visual results are available.
+- **2025.03.25**: The paper can be found [here](https://github.com/sunny2109/DSTNet-plus/blob/main/figs/DstNetPlus_Manuscript.pdf).
 - **2025.03.14**: This paper is accepted by TPAMI.
 - **2024.01.08**: This repo is created.